andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 The day started the way nearly every day starts in Norway on the 17th of May, with a champagne breakfast.

+Right at 10 AM a steady stream of co-conspirators begin to arrive to Sondre's
+apartment: Joakim,
-Right at 10 AM a steady stream of co-conspirators begins to arrive: Joakim, Tobaias, Bj&oslash;rn, Thomas, Rolf, Sindre (not to be confused with Sondre) and of course Kristoffer and Kristoffer (not to be confused with Christoffer).
+Tobaias, Bj&oslash;rn, Thomas, Rolf, Sindre (not to be confused with Sondre) and of course Kristoffer and Kristoffer (not to be confused with Christoffer).